 United Methodists insist that faith and good works belong together.
 What we believe must be confirmed by what we do.
 Personal salvation must be expressed in ministry and mission in the world.
-We believe that Christian doctrine and Christian ethics are inseparable, that faith should inspire service.
+We believe that Christian doctrine and Christian ethics are inseparable and that faith should inspire service.
 The integration of personal piety and social holiness has been a hallmark of our tradition.
-We affirm the biblical precept that “faith by itself, if it has no works, is dead” (James 2:17).
+We affirm the biblical precept that “faith by itself if it has no works, is dead” (James 2:17).

 Mission and Service

 Because of what God has done for us, we offer our lives back to God through a life of service.
 As disciples, we become active participants in God’s activity in the world through mission and service.
-Love of God is always linked to love of neighbor and to a passionate commitment to seeking justice and renewal in the world.
+The love of God is always linked to love of neighbor, a passionate commitment to seeking justice and renewal in the world.